-- (1) Represents discretionary cash contributions to the Named Officer's participant account under the Deferred Compensation Plan. - (2) Represents the proportionate amount of the total grant date fair value of stock awards recognized by the Company as an expense in 2007 for financial accounting purposes, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions.
-The fair values of these awards and the amounts expensed in 2007 were based on the average closing bid and ask price of the Company's common stock as reported on the Nasdaq Capital Market on the date of
+- (1) Represents the proportionate amount of the total grant date fair value of stock awards recognized by the Company as an expense in 2008 for financial accounting purposes, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions.
+The fair values of these awards and the amounts expensed in 2008 were based on the average closing bid and ask price of the Company's common stock as reported on the Nasdaq Global Market on the date of grant amortized over the vesting period.
+The awards for which expense is shown in this table include grants made in 2008, as well as awards granted in prior years for which the Company continued to recognize expense in 2008. - (2) Non-Equity Incentive Plan Compensation for Mr. Smith for 2008 includes (a) \$229,245 pursuant to the Annual Incentive Bonus Plan, which is generally available to all employees of the Company and is payable based upon the achievement of Company performance goals established by the Board of Directors and (b) contribution under the Deferred Compensation Plan of \$22,617 upon achievement of Company performance goals established by the Board of Directors. - (3) All Other Compensation for Mr. Smith for 2008 includes (a) fair value of personal use of Company provided automobile of \$13,127, as determined with reference to IRS regulations, (b) the Company's contribution of \$10,372 to tax-qualified defined contribution plans, and (c) the Company paid life insurance premiums of \$20,845. - (4) Non-Equity Incentive Plan Compensation for Mr. Warzala for 2008 includes (a) \$221,130 pursuant to the Annual Incentive Bonus Plan, which is generally available to all employees of the Company and is payable based upon the achievement of Company performance goals established by the Board of Directors and (b) contribution under the Deferred Compensation Plan of \$22,617 upon achievement of Company performance goals established by the Board of Directors. - (5) All Other Compensation for Mr. Warzala for 2008 includes (a) fair value of personal use of Company provided automobile of \$4,783, as determined with reference to IRS regulations, (b) the Company's contribution of \$10,229 to tax-qualified defined contribution plans, (c) the Company paid life insurance premiums of \$22,075, and (d) financial planning services of \$4,400. - (6) Non-Equity Incentive Plan Compensation for Mr. Wyman for 2008 represents amount paid pursuant to the Annual Incentive Bonus Plan, which is generally available to all employees of the Company and is payable based upon the achievement of Company performance goals established by the Board of Directors.

-- grant amortized over the vesting period.
-The awards for which expense is shown in this table include grants made in 2007, as well as awards granted in prior years for which the Company continued to recognize expense in 2007. - (3) Represents amounts paid pursuant to the Annual Incentive Bonus Plan, which is generally available to all employees of the Company and is payable based upon the achievement of Company performance goals established by the Board of Directors. - (4) All Other Compensation for Mr. Smith for 2007 includes (a) fair value of personal use of Company provided automobile of \$13,370, as determined with reference to IRS regulations, (b) the Company's contribution of \$8,286 to tax-qualified defined contribution plans, and (c) the Company paid life insurance premiums of \$20,845. - (5) All Other Compensation for Mr. Warzala for 2007includes (a) fair value of personal use of Company provided automobile of \$8,686, as determined with reference to IRS regulations, (b) the Company's contribution of \$8,144 to tax-qualified defined contribution plans, (c) the Company paid life insurance premiums of \$22,075, and (d) financial planning services of \$4,600. - (6) All Other Compensation for Mr. Wyman for 2007 includes (a) auto allowance paid of \$6,000, (b) fair value of personal use portion of reimbursed automobile operating expenses of \$272, as determined with reference to IRS regulations, and (c) the Company's contribution of \$5,611 to tax-qualified defined contribution plans.
+(7) All Other Compensation for Mr. Wyman for 2008 includes (a) auto allowance paid of \$6,000, (b) fair value of personal use portion of reimbursed automobile operating expenses of \$665, as determined with reference to IRS regulations, and (c) the Company's contribution of \$6,353 to tax-qualified defined contribution plans.